ayasrah/mahaam/mahaam-docs/docs/design/maintainability.md

 If database design is mess, its very difficult to fix anything else.
 This is part of the big picture of the app.

-Mahaam highly recommend to consult DB team when creating and reviewing the database schema, and reviewing the sqls as well.
+Mahaam highly recommend to consult system analysts and DB team when creating and reviewing the database schema, and reviewing the sqls as well.

 #### 3. Simple Structure